Saturday, 30 August 2014

 Directed by John McPherson

-Witnessing an attempted robbery on a newspaper stand David successfully intervenes, becoming friends with the owner, Harry, an ex-conman who is deliberately leading a simple life in order to keep himself away from criminal temptation.
+Witnessing an attempted robbery on a newspaper stand, David successfully intervenes, becoming friends with the owner, Harry, an ex-conman who is deliberately leading a simple life in order to keep himself away from criminal temptation.
 A generous man at heart, he buys David a lottery ticket - against the odds the numbers turn up and a quarter of a million dollars is suddenly up for grabs.
 Reluctant to attract any attention, David offers Harry half the winnings as a friendly gesture, and asks him to collect it on his behalf.
 Thus begins a series of bizarre events after Harry absconds with the entire sum.
-David tracks him down to a hotel where he finds Harry has adopted an alter ego, and planning to con more money out of several crime-lords.
+David tracks him down to a hotel where he finds Harry has adopted an alter ego, planning to con more money out of several crime-lords.

 Number of Fists: ***

-Sunday 24 August 2014
+Sunday, 24 August 2014

 50: Falling Angels (3.16)

-1980; 46 minutes
+1980; 48 minutes

 Written by Eric Kaldor & D K Krzemien; Produced by Robert Bennett Steinhauer & Jeff Freilich